Pierre Daunou: Directory

 In December 1794 he returned to the convention and was the principal author of the Constitution of the Year III that established the Directory in November 1795.
 It is probably because of his Girondinism that the Council of the Ancients was given the right of convoking the Council of Five Hundred outside Paris, an expedient which made possible Napoleon Bonaparte's coup d'état (the 18 Brumaire) in 1799.

-Daunou was also drew up the plans for the erection and organization of the Institut de France.
+Daunou also drew up the plans for the erection and organization of the Institut de France.
 He was instrumental in crushing the Royalist insurgency known as the 13 Vendémiaire.
 He was elected by twenty-seven départements as member of the Council of Five Hundred and became its first president.
 He was ineligible for election as a director, having himself set the age qualification for that office at forty when he was thirty-four.
 When the government passed into the hands of Talleyrand and his associates, Daunou returned briefly to literature, but in 1798 he was sent to Rome to organize the Roman Republic.